uwmadisoncals/cals-main-plugins/custom-sidebars/readme.txt

 If you are running a earlier version of WordPress download Custom Sidebars 0.8.2.

 == Changelog ==

+= 3.0.9 =
+- Added ability to turn off "Custom Sidebars" for certain roles.
+- Fixed a problem with a category, category archive, and post in category replacement.
+- Fixed a problem with removed "Category Archive" from "For Archives" options.
+- Fixed build in taxonomies problem on "Sidebar Location" edit window.

+= 3.0.8.1 =
+* Fixed CSRF vulnerability.
+Props for [qasuar](https://wordpress.org/support/users/qasuar/)

 = 3.0.8 =
 * Added bulk sidebars edit.